foreveryone1/ObsidianNotes/Resources/bestiary/adventures up to rime of the frostmaiden/Stalagma Steelshadow.md

 >***Frightful Presence.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours.
 >
 >***Breath Weapons (Recharge 5–6).*** The dragon uses one of the following breath weapons.
+>- **Acid Breath**
->- **Acid Breath.** The dragon exhales acid in a 60-foot line that is 5 feet wide.
+>	- The dragon exhales acid in a 60-foot line that is 5 feet wide.
 Each creature in that line must make a DC 18 Dexterity saving throw, taking 58 (13d8) acid damage on a failed save, or half as much damage on a successful one.
->
+>- **Paralyzing Breath**
->- **Paralyzing Breath.** The dragon exhales paralyzing gas in a 60-foot cone.
+>	- The dragon exhales paralyzing gas in a 60-foot cone.
 Each creature in that area must succeed on a DC 20 Constitution saving throw or be paralyzed for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
 >
 >***Change Shape.*** The dragon magically polymorphs into a humanoid or beast that has a challenge rating no higher than its own, or back into its true form.
 It reverts to its true form if it dies.
 Any equipment it is wearing or carrying is absorbed or borne by the new form (the dragon's choice).